zaurdar/case_ia_repository/README.md

   We adjusted scaling factors to match VR units with real life mouvement.
 The command worked properly.

 - *Fusion of left/right eye videos*
-  Using the code proposed on the github XXX, we are able to generate a single video with the output videos (left and right eye).
+  Using the code proposed on the github [1] , we are able to generate a single video with the output videos (left and right eye).

 - *Eye-tracking circle overlay (with color options)*
   We added an on-screen circle to show where the user is looking.
 We also allowed color, size, and transparency changes.
 This helped us check how well the tracking matched the rendered scene.

 - *Data processing workflows*
-  Using the code given in the github XXX modified by ourself, we were able to process the data which is the output of the software.
+  Using the code given in the github [1] modified by ourself, we were able to process the data which is the output of the software.
 This processing allow us to add the circle at the right position.

 - *VR headset configuration*
-  We set up the position captors, the HTC-vive, the joysticks and the software proposed in the github XXX.
+  We set up the position captors, the HTC-vive, the joysticks and the software proposed in the github [1].

 ## What Did Not Work (and Why)